conradakunga/Blog/_posts/2025-01-11-validating-net-settings-part-1-manual-validation.md

 ![Settings1OK](../images/2025/01/Settings1OK.png)

-But if we changed the API key to `abcdefghij`
+But if we changed the API key to `abcdefghij` and restarted the application:

 ![Settings2Error](../images/2025/01/Settings2Error.png)